DestroyerDarkNess/HLPCE/README.md

 - No Joystick
 - Safe Mode
 - It is very, very Light.
+- Added Multi-client Option.[It allows you to open several instances of HALO] .
+- Added Ability to Launch game from the launcher.
+[I mean to open the game directly for those who do not want to open a server]
+- Added superficial handling of Error Messages.
+[Crash Manager]

  ## Contributors
 - Destroyer : Creator and Developer.  / Discord : Destroyer#8328